 Located in the Phang Nga Province, Khao Lak is 40 kilometres of peaceful, family-friendly coastline that is home to many luxury hotels and beautiful beaches.
-As one of the most stunning destinations in Thailand, it’s no surprise that more and more tourists are visiting this stretch of beaches each year.
+As one of the most stunning destinations in Thailand, it’s no surprise that more and more tourists visit this stretch of beach each year.
 When visiting Khao Lak, you might have trouble deciding which beach to spend your vacation at.
 Here is a guide to help you pick the perfect beach for your stay in Khao Lak, Thailand.

 Beaches in Khao Lak